catwithin/htc1x_simple_data/notes/module_03a.md

 For any given use all X have to be the same.

-Big bang is a User interface framework.
+Big bang is a _User interface framework_.
 Behind the scenes it is calling f1 with the initial state, getting resulting X, passing it to f2, getting image, rendering the image, calling f1 with resulting X, etc.

 Another hooks: (on-key) - when button is pressed.